 Per the school, “sequential classes emphasize the creative process by combining aspects of animation principles, concept modeling, production methods, history, theory and technique into each project.”
 Course highlights include Creating the Environment, Digital Methods, Drawing for Animators, Explorations in Animation, Ideas in Motion, Intermediate 3D, Principles of Animation, Sound for Screen and Space, and Visual Communication.
 Students will also complete Professional Practice and Studio I & II.

 BFA students will gain experience through internship opportunities at major studios such as Walt Disney Animation Studios, DreamWorks, Digital Domain, Nickelodeon, Hallmark, Bazillion Pictures, Titmouse Inc., and many others.

 35. Rocky Mountain College of Art and Design, Denver, Colorado (Top 35% of colleges considered)

-Founded in 1936, Rocky Mountain College of Art and Design (RMCAD) offers 16 degree and certificate programs to a population of 760 students in campus/hybrid and online programs.
+Founded in 1936, Rocky Mountain College of Art and Design (RMCAD) offers 16 degrees and certificates to a population of 760 students enrolled in both campus/hybrid and online programs.
 More than 100 students are enrolled in the schools Animation Program.
 Options include a BFA in Animation with an Emphasis in 2D or 3D Animation, and Certificates in 3D Animation: Pre-Production or 3D Animation: Character Animation.

 Animation program highlights include Drawing (2D) or Advanced Software (3D) Concentrations; Stop Motion, Anatomy and Figure studies; Modeling, Character Design, Virtual Environments, and Storyboarding, and Line of Action.
 The BFA program takes four years to complete.